ember-learn/super-rentals-tutorial/src/chapters/01-orientation.md

 git add app/styles/app.css
 ```

-To match mockup from our designer, we will also need to download the `teaching-tomster.png` image, which was referenced from our CSS file:
+To match the mockup from our designer, we will also need to download the `teaching-tomster.png` image, which was referenced from our CSS file:

 ```css { data-filename=app/styles/app.css }
 .tomster {